 The best design for your lot will rely heavily on the purpose of your lot.
 Is it a retail lot, an office building, or a condominium complex, etc.?
 Each scenario will offer different needs and different traffic patterns/densities.
 For example, a parking lot that sees many shipments from heavy vehicles will likely need to be constructed differently.
 Taking into consideration the thickness, design, and general layout than a residential condominium lot.
 Three areas of parking lot design that will vary based on the lot’s purpose are; size, thickness, and parking space layout.
 Parking spaces are typically angled differently to accommodate different types of traffic.
-Another example of a unique design element is if your business offers a drive thru window option like a fast-food facility, or a bank.
+Another example of a unique design is a drive thru window option like a fast-food facility, or a bank.

 Establishing Type Of Space For Functionality –

 Establishing first how many parking spots are necessary for your industry is important.
 Getting an idea of how many spaces your lot will need for your type of facility/business is key.
 Once number of spots needed is determined, the size of each space will need to be established.
 This will also vary based on the type of traffic expected.
 Additionally, ADA regulations need to be a large part of your spacing consideration during the planning phase (signage, number of accessible spaces for size of lot, van accessibility, accessible isle, etc.).
 Consider all of this before you begin your parking lot design blueprint.